 - 1/4 ounce maraschino liqueur

-- 1. Pour the gin, vermouth, maraschino liqueur, and bitters into an empty cocktail shaker.
+- Pour the gin, vermouth, maraschino liqueur, and bitters into an empty cocktail shaker or a tall glass.

-- 2. Fill the shaker completely with ice and stir with a bar spoon until the outside is cold.
+- Fill the shaker completely with ice and stir with a bar spoon until the outside is cold, about 30 seconds.

-- 3. Strain and serve, garnished with lemon peel.
+- Strain and serve, garnished with orange or lemon zest.